fredrikfoss/cfg/README.md

-This is my personal collection of dotfiles and scripts.
+My personal collection of dotfiles and scripts.
 Feel free to copy from it.

 ```
 git clone https://github.com/fredrikfoss/cfg.git